Testing Updates and Summit’s Recommendations during COVID-19

 Here are some general guidelines.
 Keep in mind that your approach should be personalized to your student.
 If you are a Summit client, your Program Director will make a customized recommendation based on your student and our shared history of tutoring sessions and practice tests.

-If you are on the ACT path, the June 13 and July 18 tests are still on (along with makeup dates of June 20 and July 25, respectively).
-However many schools are closed until the end of this academic year, thereby eliminating certain test center locations from the June dates.
-If you haven’t done so, register for a July test date as a hedge against June ACT cancelling.
+If you are on the ACT path, the July 18 test is still on, along with a makeup date of July 25.
+However many schools are closed this summer, thereby eliminating certain test center locations from the July dates.
+In response to the limited availability of summer testing locations, ACT added three new national test dates in early fall.
 Start thinking about your fall testing plan, with the September ACT as your next opportunity.
-ACT may add an August test date but no announcement has been made.
+Registration for fall ACT opens in July (although a specific date hasn’t been announced, it usually coincides with the July test date).

-Whether you are on an SAT or ACT path, we strongly recommend that you take a full length practice test under realistic conditions soon.
+For those who have not taken their first official test—whether you are on an SAT or ACT path—we strongly recommend that you take a full length practice test under realistic conditions soon.

 It will be easier to make decisions about how to structure the timing and content of your test preparation with a recent baseline score in hand.
 Summit provides a free consultation to students which includes a detailed score analysis and advice on how and when to test.
 Please feel free to contact one of our Program Directors for help with your test plan.